Group DescriptionAdd a photo of San Francisco and see who can guess where it is!

 It must be taken in SF and not too easy.

-There are only a few rules; see the Rules link on our home page.
+There are only a few rules; see below.

 Group RulesThere are only a few rules!

 1. The photo must be in the city of San Francisco.
 Photos taken on Alcatraz, Treasure Island and Yerba Buena Island are all allowed.

 2. Guess Where SF is a guessing game, it's not a group to post any old photo of San Francisco.
 Don't post straight-up photos of landmarks everyone knows, such as the Golden Gate Bridge, City Hall or the Painted Ladies on Steiner Street.
 Also, make sure that you don't give the photo's location away in your tags, title, caption or groupings.
 Make sure street signs aren't visible in your photo, and don't place your photo on Flickr's map before it's been guessed!

 3. It must be possible to identify where you took the photo by looking at it.
 It doesn't have to be easy, just possible.
 Photos should be of something unique, show enough context to be possible to find, and be of something interesting enough that other people will recognize it if they've seen it before.
 Photos of things like graffiti stencils on the sidewalk that aren't unique and don't show much context generally are removed from the group.
 Things that are unique but don't show much context, like stuff written in the sidewalk and photos of things like unremarkable walls and gates, should be posted sparingly.

 4. If you have several photos of a single location, don't add them all to the pool.
 Add your favorite and reference the others in the caption or comments, if you want people to see them.

 5. Answer guesses on your photos.
 Once a photo has been found, the group admins will be able to award a point for it.
 The latest scores are posted in the GWSF Scores discussion thread.